How to Add New Users

 If they no longer need or should have access to the site, users can be disabled by unchecking the "Enabled" box next to the user's privilege selector.
 Disabling allows you to remove that user from your User Plan (freeing up a user license), without affecting the site history.

 You can view all disabled users on a site by clicking on the Disabled button as the filter option:

 Large sites with many users or sites that have been active for a while tend to accumulate a high amount of disabled users over time.
 To only show enabled users, click on the Enabled button as the filter option:

 Note: Disabling a user is recommended over "re-using" user accounts by changing the user account information (name, email, password), as this method poses a risk to the pages created by the original user.
 For example, if you change Peter's account into Joe's new account, any pages authored by Peter automatically change to show Joe as the author.
 Likewise, all of Peter's history would now show as Joe's.

 All online communities and forums have rules and guidelines, and there are consequences for breaking them.
 The 'Moderate' button next to any user takes you to a menu of moderation actions.
 Each moderation action includes a description of what happens when applied to a user.
 The actions range from removing reputation points to banning a member for whatever amount of time is deemed necessary.

-Though the other moderation tools are more self-explanatory, there is a lot more to banning someone than meets the eye.
-Banning a member should be a last resort option, exercised only when someone shows a complete lack of desire to comply with site rules or guidelines.
+Though the other moderation tools are more self-explanatory, there is a lot more to suspending someone than meets the eye.
+Suspending a member should be a last resort option, exercised only when someone shows a complete lack of desire to comply with site rules or guidelines.

-If the banned user attempts to log in again, the message "This account has been temporarily suspended" is displayed, and the login attempt will be denied.
-Once the duration specified by the banning administrator has elapsed, the user's email address becomes valid and login/community interaction are restored.
+If the suspended user attempts to log in again, the message "This account has been temporarily suspended" is displayed, and the login attempt will be denied.
+Once the duration specified by the suspending administrator has elapsed, the user's email address becomes valid and login/community interactions are restored.

 Sending a Message